mlysy/rodeo-legacy/docs/index.rst

 where :math:`\boldsymbol{x}_t = \big(x(t)^{(0)}, x(t)^{(1)}, ..., x(t)^{(q)}\big)` consists of :math:`x(t)` and its first :math:`q` derivatives,
 :math:`\boldsymbol{W}` is a coefficient matrix, and :math:`f(\boldsymbol{x(t)}, t)` is typically a nonlinear function.

-**probDE** implements the probabilistic solver of `Chkrebtii et al (2016) <https://projecteuclid.org/euclid.ba/1473276259>`_.
+**rodeo** implements the probabilistic solver of `Chkrebtii et al (2016) <https://projecteuclid.org/euclid.ba/1473276259>`_.
 This begins by putting a `Gaussian process <https://en.wikipedia.org/wiki/Gaussian_process>`_ prior on the ODE solution, and updating it sequentially as the solver steps through the grid.
 Various low-level backends are provided in the following modules:

-- `probDE.cython`: This module performs the underlying linear algebra using the BLAS/LAPACK routines provided by NumPy through a Cython interface.
+- `rodeo.cython`: This module performs the underlying linear algebra using the BLAS/LAPACK routines provided by NumPy through a Cython interface.
   To maximize speed, no input checks are provided.
 All inputs must be `float64` NumPy arrays in *Fortran* order.

-- `probDE.eigen`: This module uses the C++ Eigen library for linear algebra.
+- `rodeo.eigen`: This module uses the C++ Eigen library for linear algebra.
 The interface is also through Cython.
   Here again we have the same input requirements and lack of checks.
 Eigen is known to be faster than most BLAS/LAPACK implementations, but it needs to be compiled properly to achieve maximum performance.
 In particular this involves linking against an installed version of Eigen (not provided) and setting the right compiler flags for SIMD and OpenMP support.
 Some defaults are provided in `setup.py`, but tweaks may be required depending on the user's system.

-- `probDE.numba`: This module once again uses BLAS/LAPACK but the interface is through Numba.
+- `rodeo.numba`: This module once again uses BLAS/LAPACK but the interface is through Numba.
 Here input checks are performed and the inputs can be in either C or Fortran order, and single or double precision (`float32` and `float64`).
 However, C ordered arrays are first converted to Fortran order, so the latter is preferable for performance considerations.